HTML-CSS-DOM-chat/responsive-adsense/README.md

 <p align="center"><img src="http://i.imgur.com/8dKEaQY.png"></p>

 ##Warning
 Its unknown whether this plugin complies with Google Adsense's usage policies, but this is currently being investigated.
-I would recommended this solution until
-Google provides a more fitting solution.
+So I can't recommended this solution until Google approves it's fine.

 ##Why should it be allowed?
 Firstly, I don't see any difference between the fact that users can zoom-in/zoom-out the page